 Denis is married to Miriam (nee O'Rourke), a native of County Leitrim.
 They reside in Greenwood Lake, New York, and have four children: Denis Jr., a partner with Deloitte and Touche, Maureen, a former Lieutenant with Manhattan Detectives, Sean, also with the NYPD Bomb Squad, and Tara, a Sergeant with the New York State Court.
 They have eight grandchildren: Tara-Lynne, Denise, Seana, Kaitlyn, Denis III, Lindsay, Sean, and Jake, and a great-grandson, Maverick.

-Cardinal John O'Connor awarded the Cardinal Cooke Right to Life to Denis in 1991 and, in 1993, Ireland's President, Mary Robinson, presented him with the Irish Voice's Community Person of the Year Award.
-He was twice nominated for the prestigious Nobel Peace Prize for his work for the children of Northern Ireland, and was runner-up to Nelson Mandela and Mother Teresa.
+In the early 1990s, the honors continued: he received the Cardinal Cooke Right to Life Award from Cardinal John O'Connor in 1991 and, in 1993, was presented with the Irish Voice's Community Person of the Year Award by President Mary Robinson of Ireland.
+Most notably, his work with Project Children led to him being twice nominated for the prestigious Nobel Peace Prize, where he was runner-up to Nelson Mandela and Mother Teresa.

 Project Children